ILIAS-eLearning/ILIAS/src/UI/README.md

 smaller components.
 The available components and their possible compositions are described in the Kitchen Sink.
 The single components only have little  configuration, complex GUIs emerge from simple parts.
-You also won't need to modify existing components, just use them as is.
+You also won't need to modify existing components, just use them as provided.

 [Learn more](doku/composition.md)